 - Mood instability

-All these symptoms are discussed in detail here.
 A child’s sleep cycle should be maintained under any circumstance, but it is important to remember that it differs according to age.
-For instance, a new born may need anywhere between 12-16 hours of sleep where as a teenager may require just 7 hours of sleep.
-There are a number of things that can impact the quantity of sleep like increased screen time before bed or stress, some of these issues could be medical like insomnia.
+For instance, a new born may need anywhere between 12 to 16 hours of sleep where as a teenager may require just 7 hours of sleep.
+There are a number of things that can impact the quantity of sleep, like increased screen time before bed, or stress.
+Some factors can even be medical, like insomnia.

-A key point to remember is that the quantity of sleep alone is not a deciding factor; sleep quality is also extremely crucial.
-If your child sleeps for the required time but still isn’t rested this could be a sign of sleep disorders, the quality of sleep is measured by how well your child sleeps and how deep that sleep is, on average a normal adult hits a REM cycle at least 6 times in one night but a child should reach the peak of their sleep at 8 REM cycles at the minimum.
+A key point to remember is that the quantity of sleep alone is not a deciding factor; sleep quality is also important.
+If your child sleeps for the required amount of time, but still isn’t feeling rested, this could be a sign of sleep disorders.
+The quality of sleep is measured by how well your child sleeps, and how deep that sleep is.
+On average, a normal adult hits a REM cycle at least 6 times in one night, but a child should reach the peak of his sleep at 8 REM cycles at the minimum.

-One of the most common and ignored sleep disorders is snoring, while it may sound cute on your child, snoring could be a sign of a much deeper problem.
+One of the most common and ignored sleep disorders is snoring.
+While it may sound cute on your child, snoring could be a sign of a deeper problem.

 What Is Snoring?

-Snoring is a condition that occurs when the structures of your respiratory system begin to vibrate, this condition is due to the obstructions caused to your body’s airways, the vibration leads to audible sounds reverberating through the air passages of the body, these sounds can be soft, but is often quite loud and can be heard by a person close by.
-Snoring is one of the leading causes of sleep deprivation and is considered a symptom of another condition called obstructive sleep apnea which is explained later in this article.
+Snoring is a condition that occurs when the structures of your respiratory system begin to vibrate.
+This condition is due to the obstructions caused to your body’s airways.
+The vibration leads to audible sounds reverberating through the air passages of the body.
+These sounds can be soft, but are often quite loud, and can be heard by a person close by.
+Snoring is one of the leading causes of sleep deprivation, and is considered a symptom of another condition called obstructive sleep apnea, which is explained later in this article.

-There are two kinds of snoring, habitual and symptomatic.
-Habitual snoring is when it is sustained over periods of time and is not due to external effects, while symptomatic snoring is due to changing external conditions such as weather, and can come and go.
-Although symptomatic snoring is harmless from time to time, habitual snoring is harmful.
-Over sustained periods of time, the condition can affect the overall health of your child and lead to serious problems.
+There are two kinds of snoring: habitual and symptomatic.
+Habitual snoring is when it is sustained over periods of time, and is not due to external effects, while symptomatic snoring is due to changing external conditions such as weather, and can come and go.
+Symptomatic snoring is harmless from time to time, but habitual snoring is harmful.
+Over sustained periods of time, the condition can affect the overall health of your child, and lead to serious problems.
 Consistent snoring should not be ignored in either adults or children.

 How Common Is Snoring In Children?

-Symptomatic snoring is extremely common in children, their immune systems and organs aren’t fully developed yet which can cause symptomatic snoring, usually when the weather changes or they have a cold.
-Habitual snoring, according to research, affects roughly 12% of people and could be a sign of anything from asthma to sleep apnea.
+Symptomatic snoring is extremely common in children, as their immune systems and organs aren’t fully developed yet, which can cause symptomatic snoring, usually when the weather changes or they have a cold.
+Habitual snoring, according to research, affects roughly 12% of people, and could be a sign of anything from asthma to sleep apnea.

 What Causes Snoring In Kids?